actualize-online-2022-01/WHAT-NEXT/README.md

 - Login (CREATE session)
 - Logout
 - Display all hiking trails (*User should **NOT** need to be logged in to see trail information!*)
-- Show one hiking trail (with all ratings and comments from any user for that hiking trail)
+- Show one hiking trail (with all ratings and comments from any user for that hiking trail - User should NOT need to be logged in)
 - Save and/or favorite hiking trails (ONLY if user is logged in)
 - Show all favorite hiking trails (ONLY if user is logged in)
 - Delete a hiking trail from favorites (ONLY if user is logged in and ONLY for THEIR favorites list)
 - Add rating to hiking trails (ONLY if user is logged in)
 - Update rating for hiking trail (ONLY if user is logged in and ONLY if it’s their rating)
 - Delete rating for hiking trail (ONLY if user is logged in and ONLY if it’s their rating)
-- Add comment to hiking trails (ONLY if user is logged in)
+- Add a comment to hiking trails (ONLY if user is logged in)
 - Update comment for hiking trail (ONLY if user is logged in and ONLY if the comment belongs to them)
 - Delete comment for hiking trail (ONLY if user is logged in and ONLY if the comment belongs to them)
-- **Bonus: Show trail location on a map**
+- **Bonus: Show trail location on a map by integrating with a Map API**
-- **Bonus: Allow user search with a search bar**
+- **Bonus: Allow user search for hikes with a search bar**
 - **Bonus: Deploy your Application!**
 ___
 #### Cookbook Application ([view schema](https://docs.google.com/spreadsheets/d/1ilBbMvdKGO9ttQPbR1ib5LCwh6i2Y9_FiLL_mSLRR78/edit#gid=1530641594))